smooth-loader/smooth-loader/README.md

 # Description

-Fast and lightweight image lazy loader written in TypeScript.
-This package allows you to lazy load your images using IntersectionObserver.
-It can load background images as well as the regular images with img tag.
+Smooth loader allows you smoothly lazy load images and background images.
+Lazy Loading defers the loading of an image that is not needed on the page immediately.
+An image, not visible to the user when the page loads, is loaded later when the user scrolls and the image actually becomes visible.
+If the user never scrolls, an image that is not visible to the user never gets loaded.

 - [NPM](https://www.npmjs.com/package/smooth-loader)
 - [Usage on codesandbox](https://codesandbox.io/s/smooth-loader-example-usage-5xr6h)